Camino Real Trekking, Hikes and Excursions

 Peter — 10.03.2025 — ★★★★★

-We did a wonderfully exciting hike on the Camino Real with Christian; the history of the gold and silver of the mule caravans that passed along this route is fascinating.
+We did a wonderfully exciting hike on the Camino Real with Christian; the story of the gold and silver carried by the mule caravans along this route is fascinating.
 The food in the village was excellent too.
 Highly recommended!

 Why an excursion with Panamatura is something special

-The entire tour is accompanied by experienced German-speaking guides; we have been guiding groups from cruise ships since 2007.
+Every tour is led by experienced English-speaking guides; we’ve been guiding cruise ship groups since 2007.

 Easy booking